stett/stett.github.io/_posts/2017-10-10-tetrahedral-mesh-island-detection.md

 comments: true
 ---

-In the following video a teapot made from 149210 tetrahedra is generated from a regular surface-bounded mesh.
+In the following video a teapot made of 149210 tetrahedra is generated from a regular surface-bounded mesh.
 Fifty tetrahedra are removed each frame.
 After each removal the mesh is traversed in search of "islands" - groups of adjacent tetrahedra which share no faces with other groups - which are indicated by color.

 <iframe width="100%" height="300" src="https://www.youtube.com/embed/BwP3SIjHfZw" frameborder="0" allowfullscreen></iframe>